Acelee2020/Visualization-of-2D-FFT-in-RGB/README.md

 Also up until almost all the sine waves are added, there are color splotches in the image which is something that I am still trying to figure out.
 They do go away in the end

 I hope this code is usefull to someone and I hope they don't mind the utter nonsense I have written and all the grammatical errors and ineffeciences that come with it.

+Comments in code should hopefully help you figure out what is going on.
+Don't forget to replace the image_file_location with the relative path to the image.

+I wrote this in VS code